Robust Algorithms for Finding Cliques in Random Intersection Graphs via Sum-of-Squares: Preliminaries

 \subsection{Parameter assumptions}

 An important assumption with regard to the parameters in all $G \sim \RIGone$ we consider is that $d \ge n^{\alpha}$ for some (arbitrarily small) constant $\alpha > 0$, and that $p$ is bounded away from $1$, i.e., that there is some (arbitrarily small) $\varepsilon > 0$ such that $p \le 1 - \varepsilon$.
 Constants hidden in Landau-notation typically depend linearly on $\alpha$ and $\varepsilon$ and generally get worse as $\alpha, \varepsilon \rightarrow 0$.
 With regard to the assumption $p \le 1 - \varepsilon$, this is at many places necessary as distinguishing a clique from the rest of the graph generally becomes harder the denser the overall graph becomes.
-On the other hand, we generally believe that the assumption $\alpha > 0$ is not necessary, as (assuming $p = \Omega(1)$) the ground truth $S_\ell$ are rather large (since $k \approx n/\sqrt{d}$, see also \Cref{sec:parametersandtheirrelationship}) while our problem should generally become easier as $k$ gets larger, while the hard regime is reached when $k \ll \sqrt{n}$ (as it is the case for other variants of planted clique, see e.g. \cite{Kothari_Vempala_Wein_Xu_2023, Barak_Hopkins_Kelner_Kothari_Moitra_Potechin_2019}).
+On the other hand, we generally believe that the assumption $\alpha > 0$ is not necessary, as our problem should generally become easier as $k$ gets larger, while the hard regime is reached when $k \ll \sqrt{n}$ (as it is the case for other variants of planted clique as well, see e.g. \cite{Kothari_Vempala_Wein_Xu_2023, Barak_Hopkins_Kelner_Kothari_Moitra_Potechin_2019}).

 We assume $\alpha > 0$ (which is also a common assumption in existing literature on RIGs, see e.g. \cite{Spirakis-MFCS-20212}) for the sake of simplicity and readability, since this assumption simplifies some of our proofs.
 Changing to the case of $\alpha = o(1)$ would require adapting some statements that in our case hold for all $t$-tuples $T \subseteq [n]$ to statements that now only hold for ``most'' $t$-tuples.
-On the other hand, the number of planted cliques is quite small and $k$ is quite large, which simplifies some other steps.
+On the other hand, for small $d$, the number of planted cliques is quite small and $k$ is quite large, which simplifies other steps.
 While we believe an extension of our analysis to the case of any $d$ or at least sufficiently large $d$ to be possible, we do not expect this to yield significant new insights.